Balt2/CS262_Project3/DesignDecisions.md

 This will be our source of truth on the accounts available.

+### Server Responses

+- We had to figure out how to let the client know if a request was succsessful or not.
+We decided to use the message field of our wire protocal to indicate succsess or failure and any pertinent information.
+It is passed as a string and then converted to a tuple using the eval function.
+This means the response data is unstructured.
+This allows flexibility but also oppertunities for errors parsing.

 ### Database

 - We decided to use a sqlite database that remains persisted.
 This way whether the server is spun up on one machine or a different machine, the db will remain up to date--so long as the DB is commited to github and only one server is running at a time.